monimoyd/P2_S9/README.md

 # P2_S9
 Phase2 Assignment 9 - T3D algorithm

+Note: T3D.ipynb in the repository is the Jupyter Notebook in Google Collab for the given code

 # T3D Algorithm

 T3D (Twin Delayed Deep Deterministic Policy Gradient Algorithm)  is an Deep Reinforcment Learning algorithm which concurrently learns a Q-function and a policy.
 It uses Actor Critic approach where Actor function specifies action given the